-When a person becomes disabled from working due to an injury or illness, the strain on the disabled victim is tremendous.
-Unfortunately, disabled individuals with long term disability insurance, are often shocked at their insurer’s outright refusal to pay benefits.
+When a person becomes disabled and cannot work due to an injury or illness, the strain on the disabled victim is tremendous.
+Unfortunately, disabled individuals with long term disability (LTD) insurance are often shocked when their insurance company refuses to pay benefits.
 If you need to file a long term disability claim or if your LTD benefits were denied or terminated and you don't know where to turn, you need an experienced Long Term Disability attorney like J. Price McNamara on your side, fighting for you.

-At the Law Offices of J. Price McNamara, we have been fighting for disabled individuals for over a decade, winning successful trial verdicts and settlements for our clients.
+At J. Price McNamara ERISA Insurance Claim Attorney, we have been fighting for disabled individuals for over a decade, winning successful trial verdicts and settlements for our clients.

-Long term disability insurance companies are corporations whose goal is profit.
-After they receive insurance premiums from their insureds, they maximize their profits by minimizing what they pay in claims.
+Long term disability insurance companies are corporations whose goal is to maximize financial profit.
+After they receive insurance premiums from their insureds, they increase their profits by minimizing what they pay in claims.
 The more they pay, the less they profit.
 After collecting premium payments for years, they often refuse to uphold their end of the policy when an insured becomes disabled.